Vitol expects Asia-driven oil demand growth in second half of year | Headlines

 Vitol expects Asia-driven oil demand growth in second half of year

-"We are going into a second half of the year where, largely on account of Asian demand growth, the world will need around 2 million bpd more," Mike Muller told the Middle East Petroleum and Gas conference in Dubai.
+"We are going into a second half of the year where, largely on account of Asian demand growth, the world will need around 2 million bpd more," Mike Muller, president of Vitol Asia, told the Middle East Petroleum and Gas conference in Dubai.
+Seasonally demand will rise and result in stock draws which will mean less excess supply available, Muller said.

+He also saw any recession being offset by more constructive factors that would affect the oil market and would "manifest itself in a mild recession, if any".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)